MichaelC1999/chaser/README.md

 - A user proposes that a given market is a better investment than the market where funds are currently deposited into, according to the current strategy (example: The Compound-Mainnet ETH market returns a higher yield with lower 30 day volatility than the current market on AAVE-V3-Optimism WETH)
 - This proposal opens up an UMA assertion with a combination of the target protocol + network + market address and a hardcoded proposal template complete with instructions on how disputers can verify the proposal.
-- UMA disputers verify that this proposal is true by reading the Javascript code saved on the strategy contract and executing it locally.
+- UMA disputers verify that this proposal is true by reading the Javascript code saved on the strategy contract and executing it locally with a provided command.
-- This code does two things; queries the subgraphs of the lending markets in question and analyzes their data.
+- This code queries the subgraphs of the lending markets in question and analyzes their data.
 - This code returns `true` if the proposed investment is currently better for your strategy than the current market the pool is invested into, and should therefore move funds to the new market.
 - If the code returns `false`, the proposed market is not a better investment and is not worth moving funds.
 Disputers will
 - When a proposal is successful, Chaser unwinds the current position and sends the funds through the Across bridge to whatever network the new, better investment is on.
 This function also sends a CCIP message to the destination network with instructions on how and where to deposit the funds